 - During this action, keep your trunk stable.
 During the chopping movement, the spine flexes or bends forward.
 This can put an excessive amount of strain on your spine.

-- Begin with lesser weight than you believe you will require completing this workout.
+- Begin with lesser weight than you believe you will require to complete this workout.
 Then, as needed, increase the weight while keeping adequate control.

 - Reduce your range of motion and lessen your speed if you experience pain while executing this action.
 You can also reduce the amount of resistance applied.
 Stop and consult a healthcare expert if you are still in pain.